 Under our Bylaws, the number of directors is fixed from time to time by Board resolution and shall be not more than 13 (the majority of whom must be independent of Republic for purposes of the NYSE rules).
-Our Board currently consists of the 11 Nominees named above, in addition to Ms. Pegula who will not stand for re-election at the Annual Meeting.
+Our Board currently consists of the 13 Nominees named above.
 Proxies cannot be voted for a greater number of persons than the number of Nominees named in this Proxy Statement.